Oral History of Work

 Then, below, is a photo of Pete Gray, who work at Greenagers to introduce young people to work in the trades.
 We interviewed him in February, 2025, and soon his interview will be available to watch, both at CTSB and here on this site.
 Below, Pete is shown in a gazebo built by the young people in the trades program.

-Also part of this Oral History of Work initiative is the WORK IN THE Working the Forest project, with Mary O’Neill and Great Mountain Forest.
+WORK IN THE Working the Forest project, with Mary O’Neill and Great Mountain Forest.
 Mary conducted oral histories and made podcasts.
 See this page linked for more information.

 We will start with these small, diverse projects and build a collection so that others may listen, enjoy, and learn about the work of our neighbors in the Berkshires of Massachusetts and Northwest Corner of Connecticut.